^

 Anti-inflammatory drugs:

-1. Sodium cromoglycate (intal)
+1. Sodium cromoglycate (Intal)

-2. Sodium nedokromil (tayled)
+2. Sodium nedocromil (tayled)

-3. Ditk
+3. Ditek

 Bronchodilators:

-3. selective beta2-adrenostimulants.
+3. selective beta2-adrenergic agonists.

 • short-acting - salbutamol, terbutaline, salmefamol, ipradol;